 Next is Unmanned Traffic Management (UTM).
 Realistically, there aren’t that many drones flying in 2020 in the midst of the pandemic.
 However, it’s not that hard to imagine a future when your local Whole Foods, Target, CVS, Walgreens, Barnes and Noble, Domino’s, and even Lowe’s will all be flying drones over our heads.
 Without UTM, drones will be crashing and dropping out of the sky.
 There are several startups operating in this area such as OneSky who are trying to put some order on the chaos but, for the moment, it’s still the wild west.

 Also, drones are not supposed to fly within a five mile radius of an airport.
 In urban areas, because of the number of small airfields, it’s becoming increasingly rare to ever be more than five miles from any airport.
 So, if you want to deliver in urban areas, then you’re going to need to apply for a Low Altitude Authorization and Notification Capability (LAANC).
-This process can be automated and many Ground Control Stations such as Skyward will allow you to automate the application.
+This process can be automated and many Ground Control Stations will allow you to automate the application.
 Unfortunately, LAANC’s are not available at every airport.

 Choosing a delivery drone.